 Use a pebble tray

 This requires a little DIY but it’s a great solution.
 Fill up a tray with small stones and fill it up halfway with water.
-Place your Nerve Plant over the top and over the course of the day the water will evaporate under your plant.
+Place your plant over the top and over the course of the day the water will evaporate under your plant.
 Always make sure the plant is not sitting in the water though as this will cause root rot.

 One simple method that raises the humidity instantly is showering your Nerve Plant.
 It also gets rid of dust and potential pests that might be hiding underneath the leaves so it’s a great way to keep your plant healthy.
-Wash your Nerve Plant down with lukewarm water as you don’t want to shock or burn the plant.
+Wash your plant down with lukewarm water as you don’t want to shock or burn the plant.
 Keep the water pressure relatively low as you don’t want to damage the plant.

 If you have good lighting in your kitchen or bathroom then we recommend moving your Nerve Plant in there.
 The natural humidity from showering and cooking makes them a great spot for your plant.
 Just make sure to keep them away from the cooker as you don’t want to burn the leaves.